A Brief Overview

 - Does the student need Specially Designed Instruction (SDI)?

 When each answer is yes, a student qualifies for services.
-In each area of eligibility, specialized instruction is recommended to help the student overcome the impact of the disability in order to access FAPE.
-PAVE provides comprehensive articles about evaluation and IEP process.
+In each area of identified need, Specially Designed Instruction (SDI) is recommended to help the student overcome the impact of the disability to access FAPE.
+Progress in that area of learning is tracked through goal-setting and progress monitoring.
+PAVE provides various articles about the evaluation process, including a sample letter to refer a student for services.

-- Appropriate Evaluation: The IDEA requires schools to take a closer look at children with potential disabilities.
-PAVE has an article about the Child Find Mandate.
+- Appropriate Evaluation: The IDEA requires schools to take a closer look at children with potential disabilities (Child Find Mandate).
 There are rules about how quickly those evaluations get done.
 The results provide information that the school and parents use to make decisions about how the child’s education can be improved.
-See PAVE’s article about evaluation process.

-- Individualized Education Program (IEP): An IEP is a dynamic program, not a packet of paper.
-PAVE provides a short video overview of IEP process.
-The document that describes a student’s special education program is carefully written and needs to be reviewed at least once a year by a team that includes school staff and parents/guardians.
+- Individualized Education Program (IEP): An IEP is a dynamic program, not a packet of paper or a location (Special Education is a Service, Not a Place).
+The program is reviewed at least once a year by a team that includes school staff and family.
 Every student on an IEP gets some extra help from teachers, but the rest of the program depends on what a student needs to learn.
-Learning in school isn’t just academic subjects.
-Schools also help students learn social and emotional skills and general life skills.
+Areas of need may be academic, social and emotional skills, and/or general life skills.
 By age 16, an IEP includes a plan for life beyond high school, and helping the student make a successful transition into life after high school becomes a primary goal of the IEP.

 - Least Restrictive Environment (LRE): The IDEA says that students should be in class with non-disabled classmates “to the maximum extent appropriate.”
-That means that regular classrooms and school spaces are first choice as the “least restrictive” places.
-If the school has provided extra help in the classroom but the special education student still struggles to be successful, then the IEP team considers other options, such as a structured learning classroom.
+Regular classrooms and school spaces are the least restrictive.
+If the school has provided extra help in the classroom but the special education student still struggles to access FAPE, then the IEP team considers other options.
 The school explains placement and LRE in writing on the IEP document.
 PAVE has an article about LRE.

 - Parent and Student Participation: The IDEA and state regulations about IEP team membership make it clear that parents or legal guardians are equal partners with school staff in making decisions about their student’s education.
 When the student turns 18, educational decision-making is given to the student.
 The school does its best to bring parents and students into the meetings, and there are specific rules about how the school provides written records and meeting notices (WAC 392-172A-03100).

 - Procedural Safeguards: The school provides parents with a written copy of their rights at referral and yearly thereafter.
-A copy of the procedural safeguards is available online from the Office of Superintendent of Public Instruction (OSPI), the guidance agency for Washington schools.
+A copy of the procedural safeguards is downloadable in multiple languages from the Office of Superintendent of Public Instruction (OSPI), the guidance agency for Washington schools.
 Parents may receive procedural safeguards from the school any time they request them.
-They also may receive a copy if they file a Citizen Complaint or Due Process.
-Procedural safeguards are offered when a school removes a student for more than 10 days in a school year as part of a disciplinary action.
-When parents and schools disagree, these rights describe the actions that a parent can take informally or formally.
-PAVE provides a webinar called Parents as Partners that describes some of the procedural safeguards and offers communication strategies when parents and schools disagree.
+They also may receive a copy if they file a complaint with the state.
+Procedural safeguards are offered when a school removes a student for more than 10 days in a school year through exclusionary discipline.
+When parents and schools disagree, these rights describe the actions a parent can take informally or formally.

-PAVE provides information, resources and, in some circumstances 1:1 support through our Parent Training and Information (PTI) center.
+PAVE provides information, training, resources, and 1:1 support through our Parent Training and Information (PTI) center.
 To get help, reach out through our Help Request Form or by calling 800-572-7368.